jrandj/redhat/README.md

 1. Know how to run playbooks with Automation content navigator

-	* Anible content navigator is a commond line, content-creator-focused tool with a text-based user interface.
+	* Ansible content navigator is a command line, content-creator-focused tool with a text-based user interface.
 You can use it to launch and watch jobs and playbooks, share playbook and job run artifacts in JSON, browse and introspect automation execution environments, and more.

 	* Install Ansible Navigator:
         ```shell